Outsourcing Software Development: How Not to Fail

 - Hidden costs: If poorly planned, the project may call for extra investments when unexpected issues arise.

-- Compromised quality: Companies are often concerned about the quality standards of their outsourcing partner that can be lower than those used in-house.
+- Compromised quality: Companies are usually concerned about the quality standards of their outsourcing partner that can be lower than those used in-house.

 - Security issues: To an extent, outsourcing means allowing access to the company’s or clients’ confidential details, which is always a risk.